Speed & Enforcement …

-First off, if you’re a tyre-shredding, red-lining, antisocial mooron, then this site’s NOT for you … IF … on the other hand, you’re a responsible, careful, law abiding driver who feels aggrieved at having to hand over fat wads of hard earned cash for the most trivial of distractions, then here’s a big, warm welcome to Drivers Revenge.
+Firstly, DV is published to further the debate.
+There are two sides to this contentious topic and there can be no doubt that ALL involved want safer travel around our glorious country.
+If you’re a tyre-shredding, red-lining, antisocial moron, then this site’s NOT for you … IF … on the other hand, you’re a responsible, careful, law abiding driver who feels aggrieved at being fined for the most trivial of distractions justified by making you a better driver read on.

-“Is that driver speeding … OR, have they inadvertently breached a limit for a few moments in the natural course of everyday driving, resulting in a fine, demerits, increased insurance premiums … and worse?”
+“Is that driver genuinely speeding … OR, have they inadvertently breached a limit for a few moments in the natural course of everyday driving.
+A momentary indiscretion whereby, there is virtually no defense resulting in a fine, demerits, increased insurance premiums … and worse?

 If you were to look at my driving history on New Zealand’s roads you’d be forgiven for thinking that I was a bit of an idiot.
-I’ve got a number of fines to my name and a small stack of demerits ( clean for now :).
+I’ve had a number of fines and a small stack of demerits (clean for now :).

 Now some will say that’s justified and tell me to “pull my neck in and stop whining!”